Scale-invariant spin dynamics and the quantum limits of field sensing

 {{\cal S}} {{noise power spectral density}} {{NPSD}}

 Here we study a qualitatively different kind of quantum sensitivity limit, one that contains no implementation-specific scale factors, and no makes reference to available resources, only to the quantity to be measured and to the method of measurement.
 To see what form such a limit could take, consider a sensor that measures the field $B$ in a volume $V$ over an observation time $T$, and gives a reading $B_{\rm obs} = B_{\rm true} + \delta B$, where $B_{\rm true}$ is the true value of the field and $\delta B$ is the measurement error -- a zero-mean random variable if the sensor is properly calibrated.
 The mean apparent magnetostatic energy in the sensor volume is $E_{\rm obs} = \langle B^2_{\rm obs}\rangle V/(2 \mu_0) = B_{\rm true}^2 V/(2 \mu_0) + \langle \delta B^2\rangle V/(2 \mu_0)$, where the second term expresses the sensor's so-called ``energy resolution,'' which more properly can be identified as the bias of the apparent energy.

-Allowing for averaging of repeated measurements with independent noise, any general limit on sensing of static fields will have the form
+Allowing for averaging of independent measurements of duration $T$, $\langle \delta B^2\rangle T$ is a figure of merit (smaller is better) that gauges the remaining error after unit total acquisition time.
+Allowing also for averaging over spatial region, $\langle \delta B^2\rangle VT$ is the relevant figure of merit.
+It is traditional to express this via the ``energy resolution per bandwidth''

-where $S_x(0)$ is the low-frequency limit of the power spectral density of variable $x$, and $\limsym$ is a constant with units of action.
-As a purely empirical observation, several technologies to sense low-frequency magnetic fields approach $\limsym = \hbar$ while to date none surpasses it \cite{MitchellHBLARX2019}.
+where $S_x(0)$ is the low-frequency limit of the power spectral density of variable $x$.
+We seek a limit of the form $E_R \ge \limsym$, where $\limsym$ is a constant with units of action.
+As a purely empirical observation, several technologies to sense low-frequency magnetic fields approach $E_R = \hbar$, while to date none surpasses it \cite{MitchellRMP2020}.
 Such a limit makes no reference to available resources, and the scale factors are the fundamental constants $\mu_0 $ and $\hbar$.
+This describes a quantum limit resembling in some ways the relation $\Delta E_x \Delta B_y \ge 2 \pi \hbar c V^{-4/3}$ derived by W. Heisenberg \cite[pp. 48--54]{HeisenbergBook2013} where $c$ is the speed of light and $\Delta E_x$ and $\Delta B_y$ are uncertainties of orthogonal components of the electric and magnetic field, respectively.
+Whereas Heisenberg's result bounds the joint uncertainty of a pair of observables and allows $\Delta B = 0$ if the electric field $E$ is completely uncertain, our results bound the magnetic field uncertainty while making no reference to the electric field.

 We can obtain a first implementation-independent limit from a well-known analysis of dc superconducting quantum interference devices (dc SQUIDs) by Tesche and Clarke (TC) \cite{TescheJLTP1977}.
 Considering a lumped-circuit model for dc SQUID magnetometers with resistively-shunted Josephson junctions, TC computed the sensitivity, i.e. power spectral density of the equivalent noise, for an optimized device.
 At zero temperature, the sensitivity is limited by zero-point current fluctuations in the shunt resistances, to give ${S_\Phi(0)}/({2 L}) \ge \hbar$ where $\Phi$ is the flux through the SQUID loop, and $L$ is the loop inductance \cite{KochAPL1981, RobbesSAA2006}.
 With careful construction, small dc SQUID devices have reported ${S_\Phi(0)}/({2 L})$ as low as $2 \hbar$ \cite{AwschalomAPL1988, WakaiAPL1988, MuckAPL2001}.